SMU Graduate Learning Outcomes (GLOs)

 The BRC-UG recognises that effective delivery of the SMU GLOs is dependent on the University’s distinctive pedagogies – personalised learning; collaborative and interactive learning; and experiential learning.
 Underpinning these three key pedagogical approaches is technology enhanced learning, where technology will enhance personalisation, interaction and collaboration, and experience of the real world.

-• Student as an individual:
+- Student as an individual:

 Student learning is facilitated and enhanced through personalised learning.
-Teaching and learning approaches used should recognise individual differences across students in terms of their learning needs, learning preferences, interests and progress, and allow for greater individualised attention, for example through the use of adaptive digital learning tools, and flipped classrooms.
+Teaching and learning approaches used should recognise individual differences across students in terms of their learning needs, learning preferences, interests and progress, and allow for greater individualised attention, for example through the use of adaptive digital learning tools, and flipped classrooms. - Student as a social being:

 Student learning is facilitated and enhanced through collaborative and interactive learning.
-Teaching and learning approaches should allow students to interact, discuss and debate with others, and include interactive seminars, and problem-based learning.
+Teaching and learning approaches should allow students to interact, discuss and debate with others, and include interactive seminars, and problem-based learning. - Student as a member of a community and as a citizen:

 Student learning is facilitated and enhanced through experiential learning.
 Teaching and learning approaches should empower students’ contributions to their community and include SMU-X, participatory learning and action, internships, and project-based learning.